Bumzeal/Customer-Segmentation-and-Perk-Allocation-Analysis/README.md

 Following the startup playbook, TravelTide has maintained a hyper-focus on building an unfair advantage along a limited number of dimensions - in this case, building the biggest travel inventory and making it easily searchable.
 Because of this narrow focus, certain aspects of the TravelTide customer experience are underdeveloped, resulting in poor customer retention.

-The Head of the marketing dept is well known in the Marketing community as an expert in customer retention strategies,Using specific rewards programs, an advanced feature proven to generate repeat business if executed well.
+The Head of the marketing dept is well known in the Marketing community as an expert in customer retention strategies, Using specific rewards programs, an advanced feature proven to generate repeat business if executed well.

 The team's mission is to design and execute a fantastic personalized rewards program that keeps customers returning to the TravelTide platform.
 It is difficult to personalize rewards for customers without first understanding them, so for the project to be successful, The Team needs the data team for customer insights.
-Click  Below to See the Insight Provided.

-Based on the context, I Used SQL to extract a customer dataset from the Database and import it into Tableau, Performing Data Modelling.
-Explore the data at different levels of aggregation and form a plan for further analysis.
-I Made calculations related to the business context and then segmented customer behavior data with statistical and visual techniques using RFM techniques.
+As a Data Analyst on this Project, Based on the context, I used SQL to extract datasets from the Database, imported them into Tableau, Performed Data Modelling, Explored the data at different levels of aggregation, and formed a plan for further analysis.
+I Made calculations related to the business context and then segmented customer behavior using statistical and visual techniques using RFM techniques.

 ## CHAPTER 1: THE PROJECT GOAL

-The goal of this Project is to Help the Head of Marketing - Elena Tarrant to achieve customer retention by using the following strategy- specifically rewards programs, an advanced feature proven to generate repeat business if executed well.
+The goal of this Project is to work with the Marketing department to achieve customer retention by using the following strategy (specifically rewards programs), an advanced feature proven to generate repeat business if executed well.

-My mission as a Data analyst is to First check if the data supports Elena’s hypothesis about the existence of customers that would be especially interested in the perks she is proposing, Then for each customer, I should assign a likely favorite perk.
+My mission as a Data analyst on this project is to check if the data supports the Marketing department’s hypothesis about the existence of customers that would be especially interested in the perks they are proposing, Then for each customer segment, I am to assign a likely favorite perk.
 Listed Below are the Perks.

 1. Free hotel meal
 2. Free checked bag